 - Bid to your chosen model.

-Why: Your attribution model will give you a truer sense of the value of different keywords and ads.
+Why: Your attribution model gives you a sense of the value of different keywords and ads.
 That value should be used when setting bids or targets.
 Improving your approach to attribution could produce maximum benefit when paired with automated bidding.
 This allows your account to dynamically adapt to the more appropriate distribution of conversion credit.

 - Change ads and landing pages to align with a customer’s place in the conversion path.